IshikaSahu441/frameworks/temporal-docker/temporal/README.md

 - Update the repository `requirements.txt` to include `temporalio` directly.
 - Add a Dockerfile to package the worker and run it alongside Temporal.
 - Extend activities to write outputs to Iceberg using `pyiceberg`.

+Note: imported from `origin/temporal` branch into `project2.0` for local testing.